seatable/seatable-admin-docs/docs/config/dtable-events-conf.md

 ```

-## Automation rules configuration
+## Automation Rules Configuration

+In SeaTable, users have the ability to define triggers and actions within an automation rule.
-Automation rules is the feature that users can do some actions automatically for a base.
+These rules are then automatically executed on a base.

-The configuration of automation rules is in the `[AUTOMATION]`
+The settings for these automation rules are located within the `[AUTOMATION]` section of the `dtable-events.conf` file.

-In order to ensure server performance, automation rules cannot be triggered without limit.
-SeaTable provides a setting that limits the maximum number of triggers per rule per minute, default 50.
+To maintain server stability, SeaTable includes a feature that restricts the frequency of automation rule executions.
+This `per_minute_trigger_limit` is set to 50 by default.

 ```
 [AUTOMATION]
 per_minute_trigger_limit = 50
 ```